 In the past 5 years, HAGC has successfully pursued additional affordable housing for the County when appropriate opportunities are available.
-Specifically, HAGC was awarded a combined total of 24 HUD-VASH Vouchers for FY 2016 and FY2017 which serve the housing needs of homeless veterans referred from the Corporal Michael J. Crescenz VA Medical Center in Philadelphia, PA.
+Specifically, HAGC was awarded a combined total of 24 HUD-VASH Vouchers for FY 2016 and FY 2017 which serve the housing needs of homeless veterans referred from the Corporal Michael J. Crescenz VA Medical Center in Philadelphia, PA.
 HAGC administers 19 Project-Based Vouchers at Camp Salute in Clayton, New Jersey serving veterans in partnership with People for People and Conifer Realty.
-HAGC was also awarded funding through the 2018 Mainstream Voucher Program for additional Housing Choice Vouchers for non-elderly persons with a disability who are transitioning out of institutional or other segregated settings, at serious risk of institutionalization, homeless or at risk of becoming homeless.
-Specifically, HAGC received an award of \$361,191 for the 2018 Mainstream Voucher, this amount will support approximately 40 vouchers for individuals with disabilities.
-HAGC opened the wait list for this specific group to be served by these vouchers.
-Additionally, there was a public hearing at the December meeting and the Board adopted a local preference specifically to target this group, in accordance with the funded NOFA.
-HAGC accepted the mainstream HCV's for a one week period in December 2018.
+HAGC was also awarded funding through the 2018 Mainstream Voucher Program for additional Housing Choice Vouchers for nonelderly persons with a disability who are transitioning out of institutional or other segregated settings, at serious risk of institutionalization, homeless or at risk of becoming homeless.
+Specifically, HAGC received an award of \$361,191 for the 2018 Mainstream Vouchers, this amount will support approximately 40 vouchers for individuals with disabilities.
+In June 2020 HAGC was awarded additional funds to support 12 additional Mainstream Vouchers.
+There was a public hearing in December 2019 and the Board adopted a local preference specifically to target this group, in accordance with the funded NOFA.
+HAGC accepted the mainstream HCV's for a one-week period in December 2018.
 A total of 365 applications were received.
-These additional housing opportunities serve both extremely low income families and household with individuals with disabilities.
+These additional housing opportunities serve both extremely low income families and households with individuals with disabilities.